Kansas CTE Scholars Program

 Local school staff will determine whether a student has successfully met the Kansas CTE Scholar criteria explained below, and submit the submission form and documentation by March 1.
-(See the Kansas CTE Scholar Application for additional information.)
+(See the Kansas CTE Scholar Guide for additional information.)

 All six criteria are required to earn the KS CTE Scholar status.
 Students should complete the application and submit it to their locally identified person who will then review, verify completion, and forward to the Kansas State Department of Education when all benchmarks are met.
 The six criteria are as follows.